Santa Clara High School (Oxnard, California): Athletics

 Santa Clara High School is a CIF Southern Section member school.
 As of 2018, the Saints compete in the Tri-County Athletic Association for all sports except football.
 The school's football team competed in the Citrus Coast League in 2018, but left after one season as it switched to eight-man football from the conventional 11-man format due to a lack of players.

 Santa Clara is known for its success in basketball.
 Under head coach Lou Cvijanovich, who began coaching the boys' team in the 1958–59 school year, the Saints won 30 league titles (most league titles of any high school program in the country), 15 CIF-SS titles (second most in California high school history), as well as three California state championships (1989, 1990, 1999).
 The program appeared in three straight state championship games (1989–1991), winning titles in 1989 and 1990.
 In Cvijanovich's 41st and final season coaching for Santa Clara, the 1998–99 team captured the state title, winning 30 games and securing Cvijanovich's record 829th victory in the process.
 Twenty years later, and just three months after Cvijanovich's death, the Saints won a CIF-SS championship in 2019 under Bobby Tenorio.

-The Santa Clara boys' soccer team won its first CIF-SS championship in 2017.
+The Santa Clara boys' soccer team won its first ever CIF-SS championship in 2017.